joeyxoay/ECSE316-Assignment1/README.md

-# ECSE316-Assignment1
+# ECSE316-Assignment1: Network Programming and DNS
-Assignment 1: Network Programming and DNS
+By: Joey Koay and Mihail Calitoiu

 Language: We are using Python 3 to write and test our program